-1.1 The final text of these Sporting Regulations shall be the English version, which will be used should any dispute arise as to their interpretation.
+- 1.1 The final text of these Sporting Regulations shall be the English version, which will be used should any dispute arise as to their interpretation.
 Headings in this document are for ease of reference only and do not form part of these Sporting Regulations.

-1.2 These Sporting Regulations come into force on 1 January 2021 and replace all previous Sporting Regulations regarding this Series.

-1.3 These regulations are subject to changes and additional safety measures in accordance with the Covid-19 Safety Protocol issued by SRO and supplemented by regulations set by the various Governments and National Sporting Authorities (ASNs).
-Any such changes or measures will be communicated to the Teams through the relevant Appendix 1 documents and/or Sporting Notes.
+The official language of the International Sporting Code is stated within that document. - 1.2 These Sporting Regulations come into force from 1 January 2021 and replace all previous Sporting Regulations regarding this Series. - 1.3 Not applicable - 1.4 These regulations are subject to changes and additional safety measures in accordance with the Covid-19 Safety Protocol issued by SRO and supplemented by regulations set by the various Governments and National Sporting Authorities (ASNs).
+Any such changes or measures will be communicated to the Teams through the relevant Appendix 1 documents and/or Sporting Notes at each event.